 Pizza is pretty perfect, but put it in a bite-size snack like these stuffed peppers and it’s even more portable—plus, this gets around the crust issue for anyone cutting carbs or forgoing gluten.
 Get our Pepperoni Pizza Jalapeño Poppers recipe.

 Sausage and peppers are great on a roll, but (like pizza) potentially messy.
 Solution: Stuff that sausage along with sauteed onions and cheese inside jalapeño peppers, then broil or grill for a delicious bite.
-Get our Italian Sausage Jalapeño Poppers recipe.
+Get I Am Homesteader’s Italian Sausage Jalapeño Poppers recipe.

 Conversely, jalapeño poppers are also great without any meat at all.
 These incorporate gouda and sauteed mushrooms for a vegetarian take.
-Get our Smoky Mushroom Jalapeño Poppers recipe.
+Get the Smoky Mushroom Jalapeño Poppers recipe.

 Vegans need the jalapeño popper love, too!
 These peppers are filled with vegan cream cheese and vegan sausage, then topped with bread crumbs and baked until golden brown and crispy.
 A squiggle of sun-dried tomato aioli takes them over the top.
 Get the Vegan Jalapeño Poppers recipe.
 (Or try this Vegan Jalapeño Popper recipe if you want to make the filling totally from scratch—this one is based on blended cashews.)